Sitecore tips every Frontend developer needs

 This way we can pretty much install these components like you would a component from the Sitecore Marketplace.

 I’ve developed the Frontend of countless Sitecore websites over the years.
 And I’ve found that sometimes you can get your pre-processor files or stylesheets pretty messy and unorganised.
 Unorganised pre-processor files or stylesheets can lead to a world of hurt later on in a website lifecycle.
 Enhancements, support and maintenance become a nightmare to manage as a website grows.

 Another one of my Sitecore tips for Frontend developers is to use a CSS naming methodology.
 In my experience, this can make a massive difference.
 Here at Kagool we have adopted B.E.M (Block Element Modifier) naming methodology, this helps us keep our CSS specificity low when building Sitecore components.

 Everything is self-contained and easy to maintain.
 So things such as Sitecore support, enhancements and code readability are easier.
 If you currently don’t use a naming methodology, I highly recommend trying one out.

 There are some great CSS naming methodologies out there.
 Here are a few of them:

 A lot of developers think optimising for page editor will take up more time.
 But if you build for page editor from the start, it will actually save your customers time down the road.
 Some simple Sitecore tips can make sure you website works effectively in page editor.

 This is when you add a little bit of Backend magic into the mix and detect page editor mode.
-If you’re not too sure how to do this, check out this blog post by Martina Welander.

 I simply applied the jQuery noConflict mode which resolved majority of the issues for legacy code.
 But I had to tinker about with some projects more than others.
 Using “self-invoking functions” and protecting the “$” is another method.